oconnor663/bao/docs/spec.md

 Bao tree requires 116 hashes or 3712 bytes of storage overhead.

 However, Bao uses a 128-bit counter precisely because filling it is impossible;
-that's security assumption is baked into all 256-bit hash functions.
+that security assumption is baked into all 256-bit hash functions.
 Implementations that are concerned about storage space can make much more practical assumptions about their largets possible input.
 For example, the largest supported input for SHA-256 is 2^61 bytes, and a Bao input of that size